GoogleCloudPlatformTraining/cpo200-Google-Compute-Engine-Autoscaler/README.md

 # cpo200-Google-Compute-Engine-Autoscaler
-Simple startup and shutdown scripts for use in a manage instance group with autoscaler.
+Simple startup script for use in a manage instance group with autoscaler.